tirumalateja09/EcomShopify-Task/README.md

 Hello {{to_name}},

-A new payment has been received on ShopEase!
+A new payment has been received on Shopify!

 Order Details:
 - Order ID: {{order_id}}